 The Electrical Technology program will prepare you for entry-level electrician positions in factories, the construction industry, and power plants.
 The study of electrical theory and practical applications provides the foundation for this program.
 Class and laboratory instruction includes basic electrical theory, residential and commercial wiring, conduit bending, motor controls, and programmable logic controllers.
-Two areas of degree specialization are offered - Industrial Electrician and Construction Electrician - and certificates are offered in Electrical Motor Control.
+Two areas of degree specialization are offered - Industrial Electrician and Construction Electrician - and certificates are offered in both areas plus Electrical Motor Control.

 The Electrical Technology program requires that you earn a “C” or better in required core courses and technical electives to progress in the program.